ridwan-oladimeji-ojo/assignments-altschool/README.md

-## This folder contains assingments given to us by our AltSchool Africa first semester tutor, Setemi.
+## This folder contains assignments given to us by our AltSchool Africa first-semester tutor, Setemi.